pythonhealthdatascience/stars-simpy-example-docs/_sources/content/03_stress/05_implementation.md

 ## 5.2 Random sampling

 All sampling uses [`numpy.random.Generator`](https://numpy.org/doc/stable/reference/random/generator.html).
-A `numpy` generator object implements the Permuted Congruential Generator 64-bit (PCG64; period = $2^{128}$).
+A `numpy` generator object implements the Permuted Congruential Generator 64-bit (PCG64; period = $2^{128}$; maximum number of streams = $2^{63}$).

-Common random number streams are used in the model.
-These are created by through seed vectors (one seed for each activity in each replication).
+Repeatable experiments and common random number streams are used in the model.
+Non overlapping streams are creating using a `numpy.random.SeedSequence`.
+One seed - the replication number - is passed to a `SeedSequence` and $n$ child seeds are spawned that are then used to create the $n$ streams.
+The seeds spawned by `SeedSequence` ensure that these streams are "very likely" non-overlapping.

 ## 5.3 Model execution